dkeenan7/LyteFyba/ReadMe.txt

 		Windows software.
 To load new programs into the BMUs via the serial port and our bootstrap loader (BSL), as opposed to using the JTAG port.
 Requires Microsoft Visual Studio.
+		Only one of BMUsend or sendprog is needed; they do the same job. sendprog is command line based; BMUsend is GUI.
 	sendprog
 		Linux or Windows/Cygwin software.
 To load new programs into the BMUs via the serial port and our Bootstrap loader (BSL), as opposed to using the JTAG port.
 		Only one of BMUsend or sendprog is needed; they do the same job. sendprog is command line based; BMUsend is GUI.
+Hardware:
 	web
 		A set of web pages describing the BMUs and printed-circuit artwork.
+	PCB
+		The printed-circuit-board artwork and schematics in Protel format and parts spreadsheet in Excel.